Chronic traumatic encephalopathy (CTE) is a type of dementia. You can get it from repeated blows to the head and repeated concussion.

 The only known way to prevent CTE is to avoid repetitive head injuries.
 Although many head injuries are difficult to predict or avoid, there are ways to reduce your risk.

-- making sure contact sports you or your child are taking part in are supervised by a qualified person
+make sure that contact sports you or your child take part in are supervised by a qualified person

-- seeking medical advice if any symptoms of a previous head injury return
+seek medical advice if any symptoms of a head injury return